File-hosting service: Use for copyright infringement

-In 2016 the file hosting site Putlocker has been noted by the Motion Picture Association of America for being a major piracy threat, and in 2012 Alfred Perry of Paramount Pictures listed Putlocker as one of the "top 5 rogue cyberlocker services", alongside Wupload, FileServe, Depositfiles, and MediaFire.
+In 2016, the file hosting site Putlocker has been noted by the Motion Picture Association of America for being a major piracy threat, and in 2012, Alfred Perry of Paramount Pictures listed Putlocker as one of the "top 5 rogue cyberlocker services", alongside Wupload, FileServe, Depositfiles, and MediaFire.

 Security

 The emergence of cloud storage services has prompted much discussion on security.
 Security, as it relates to cloud storage can be broken down into:

 Access and integrity security

-Deals with the question of confidentiality and availability: Will the user be able to continue accessing their data?
+Deals with the question of confidentiality and availability, and may be expressed with questions of the kind: Will the user be able to continue accessing their data?
 Who else can access it?
 Who can change it?

-Whether the user is able to continue accessing their data depends on a large number of factors, ranging from the location and quality of their internet connection and the physical integrity of the provider's data center to the financial stability of the storage provider.
+Whether the user is able to continue accessing their data depends on a large number of factors, ranging from the location and quality of their internet connection, and the physical integrity of the provider's data center, to the financial stability of the storage provider (because, even if perfectly fit from a technical point of view, if the provider financially goes out of business, then its services go offline too).

-The question of who can access and, potentially, change their data ranges from what physical access controls are in place in the provider's data center to what technical steps have been taken, such as access control, encryption, etc.
+The question of who can access and, potentially, change, their data, ranges from what physical access controls are in place in the provider's data center to what technical steps have been taken, such as access control, encryption, etc.

 Many cloud storage services state that they either encrypt data before it is uploaded or while it is stored.
 While encryption is generally regarded as best practice in cloud storage how the encryption is implemented is very important.

 Consumer-grade, public file hosting and synchronization services are popular, but for business use, they create the concern that corporate information is exported to devices and cloud services that are not controlled by the organization.

 Some cloud storage providers offer granular ACLs for application keys.
 One important permission is append-only, which is distinct from simple "read", "write", and "read-write" permissions in that all existing data is immutable.
 Append-only support is especially important to mitigate the risk of data loss for backup policies in the event that the computer being backed-up becomes infected with ransomware capable of deleting or encrypting the victim's backups.